SteamedPears/Code-Review/README.md

 # Documentation

 Our project's documentation is spread out through the project in a component specific way.
-Installation instructions for the server side component is located in `./INSTALL`.
+Installation instructions for the server side component are located in `./INSTALL`.
 All docs relating to building and developing the bookmarklet are in `./src/bookmarklet/README.md`.
 Usage instructions for the client component can be found in the tutorial available to new users.

 All of Code Review's code adheres to a strict [coding standard](https://github.com/CarletonU-COMP2406-W2013/Steamed-Pears/wiki/Coding-Standards).